dami-gupta-git/dna-sequence-alignment/README.md

 # DNA Sequence Alignment Web Application

+*Note: This is a very old project and may need updates to work properly.*

 ## Introduction
 This project is a web-based application designed for aligning user-submitted DNA sequences (comprising 'A', 'T', 'G', and 'C') against a predefined set of protein sequences from a list of NCBI assemblies.
 The application displays detailed alignment results and maintains a persistent history of query submissions specific to each user's machine.
 The supported assemblies are:
 - NC_000852